Britney's Dance Beat

 Britney's Dance Beat is a rhythm game based around the music and videos of American singer Britney Spears.
 The game was developed by Metro Creative Graphics, Hyperspace Cowgirls, and Art Co., Ltd–published by THQ.
 The game was released exclusively for PlayStation 2 on 8 May 2002 in North America and 14 June 2002 in Europe.

 The game contains five songs: "...Baby One More Time", "Oops!...
 I Did It Again", "Stronger", "Overprotected", and "I'm a Slave 4 U".
 Successful play is rewarded with "backstage passes" which unlocks features such as backstage video footage of Spears.
 There's also a video vault.
 When players complete auditions they get backstage passes to unlock 360 immersive videos and behind the scenes footage.
 The game also includes various remixes during behind the scenes footage, menus, and credits.
 It also has photoshoots during credits.
 Versions of the game were released for Game Boy Advance on 26 March 2002, PlayStation 2 on 9 May 2002, and Microsoft Windows on 20 June 2002.
+Early promotional materials mention a version for Mac computers, but it was never released.

 Gameplay

 In Britney's Dance Beat, the player plays as an aspiring dancer who is auditioning for a spot as a backup dancer on her tour.
-One or two players compete for this opportunity through a series of rhythm games that take place on various make-shift stages consisting of different backdrops and usually featuring one Britney's music videos playing in the background.
+One or two players compete for this opportunity through a series of rhythm games that take place on various make-shift stages consisting of different backdrops and usually featuring one of Britney's music videos playing in the background.

 The game mechanics involve pressing the correct button on the controller in sync with a round radar monitor in the lower left of the screen.
 As the radar scan sweeps around the dial, it lights up the corresponding button on the controller that the player should push at that exact time.
 The player's accuracy is reflected in the dance moves performed by the avatar.

 After beating each audition, the player is rewarded with backstage passes that unlock bonuses such as footage of Britney backstage at her concerts.